Cut0x/card-page-web/README.md

-Here is a small template for a card page (a bit like LinkTree)!
+Here is a small template for a card page.

-Need help? <a href="https://github.com/Cut0x/card-page-web#pour-de-laide">CLICK HERE!</a>
+Need help? <a href="https://github.com/Cut0x/card-page-web#for-help">CLICK HERE!</a>

 # Resources
 `BootstrapIcons@1.10.5`, `HTML5`, `CSS3`, `JavaScript`